 - HIV/AIDS education and prevention

-- Youth services include intervention programs, adolescent case management and dual recovery outpatient services
+- Youth services also include substance abuse prevention and intervention programs, adolescent case management, and dual recovery outpatient services.